UK watchdog says accountants must quiz banks more

 The FRC is also looking at how some audit partners have sought bonuses or promotion for winning advisory work from the company whose books they are checking.

-"Audit partners and staff cannot be incentivized to sell non-audit services to clients," George said.
+"Audit partners and staff cannot be incentivised to sell non-audit services to clients," George said.

 The FRC report saw an overall improvement in audit work, especially at the top 350 listed companies, though accountants still needed to question what clients were telling them.
 The report is based on a review of 85 sample companies, of which 33 were from the top listings.